vgorbic1/Tutorials/interview-questions.md

 - In JavaScript: `var date = new Date();  var secs = date.getSeconds();`

 **Can you write a palindrome pseudocode?**
-- Set "left" to index the first character (or leftmost)
+- Set "left" to index the first character (or leftmost).
-- Set "right" to index the last character (or rightmost)
+- Set "right" to index the last character (or rightmost).
 - Loop.
 While left is less than right, compare the "left" with "right".
 If not equal, return FALSE.
-Increment left, decrement righ.
+Increment left, decrement right.
-- Return TRUE
+- Return TRUE.

 **Can you write a palindrome testing function in Java?**
 ```java